jasper-zanjani/Awk-List/README.md

 # CSVreader
-This is a couple of scripts I put together that will aid working with CSV files.
+These are a couple of scripts I put together that will aid working with CSV files.
 The script assumes the csv file you're working with has headers

 ## Usage
 The general pattern for using this utility is, if you're searching for a record containing _searchstring_ within _csvfile_: `csv searchstring csvfile`.